jmk82/pokergame/README.md

 can be played at: http://www.uwasa.fi/~k78956/pokergame/

 This is a simple one player poker game which was developed while practising JavaScript/jQuery/jQueryUI/LocalStorage.
+The appearance of the game isn't too polished but the functionality should work :)

 Game instructions: